caprica/vlcj/README.md

 });
 ```

-In this example, the `finished` method is being invoked on a native callback thread owned by LibVlc.
+In this example, the `finished` method is being invoked on a native callback thread owned by LibVLC.
 The implementation
-of this method is calling back into LibVlc when it invokes `playMedia`.
+of this method is calling back into LibVLC when it invokes `playMedia`.
 This is very likely to cause a JVM crash and
 kill your application.

 In cases such as this, you should make use of an asynchronous task-executor queue conveniently provided by the